iamericfletcher/awesome-r-learning-resources/readme.md

 ## Topics

-> R Learning resources grouped by topic.
+> R learning resources grouped by topic.

 *Functions*
 - [stat.berkeley - Introdcution to Functions](https://www.stat.berkeley.edu/~statcur/Workshop2/Presentations/functions.pdf) - An introduction to functions in the `R` language by the organizers of Integrating Computing into the Statistics Curricula (U.C.
 Berkeley).